Depo Provera Lawsuit Settlements

 Previous Studies Put Pfizer on Notice of a Problem

 This was not the first study that suggested a risk of meningioma.
-In 1983—that’s right, 1983—a study published in European Journal of Cancer & Clinical Oncology identified the presence of a high concentration of progesterone receptors in human meningioma cells.
+In 1983—that’s right, 1983—a study published in the European Journal of Cancer & Clinical Oncology identified the presence of a high concentration of progesterone receptors in human meningioma cells.
 This study focused on the relationship between progesterone and meningioma growth by examining the concentration of hormone receptors, specifically progesterone receptors, in meningioma cells.
 The research demonstrated that meningioma cells possess a greater density of progesterone receptors compared to estrogen receptors.

-The key finding of this study was that meningioma cells contained a higher density of progesterone receptors compared to estrogen receptors.
+The key finding of this study was that meningioma cells contained a higher density of progesterone receptors than estrogen receptors.
 This suggested that meningiomas, which are typically slow-growing brain tumors, could be influenced by progesterone levels.
 So more than 40 years ago, we had a biological explanation for how hormone-based drugs like Depo-Provera (which contains synthetic progesterone) might accelerate the growth of these tumors.

 This was not lost on the authors.
 The researchers concluded that the high presence of progesterone receptors suggests that progesterone, rather than estrogen, might be a key driver in the growth of these tumors.
 So the study helps demonstrate that prolonged use of progesterone-based drugs like Depo Provera may significantly increase the risk of meningiomas should have been a concern as far back as 1983.